 The Company's credit facility, which is scheduled to expire on November 5, 2009, provides for a revolving line of credit from Bank of America, N.A. and certain other lenders ("the Line of Credit").
 The Line of Credit provides for revolving loans of up to \$250,000,000 (with the possible expansion of the Line of Credit to \$300,000,000 upon the satisfaction of certain conditions and the agreement of the lenders).
 Actual borrowing availability under the Line of Credit is effectively limited by the financial covenants set forth in the agreement governing the Line of Credit.
-At March 31, 2005, the maximum amount that could be borrowed under the Line of Credit was approximately \$141,300,000 and of that amount, the Company had \$59,500,000 outstanding and Letters of Credit issued of \$1,700,000.
+The current maximum amount that could be borrowed under the Line of Credit is approximately \$200,000,000 and of that amount, the Company had \$50,000,000 outstanding and Letters of Credit issued of \$1,700,000.

 Under the Line of Credit, the Company is required to pay certain fees, including an unused commitment fee equal to 17.5 to 35.0 basis points per annum of the unused commitment amount, with the exact amount determined based upon the Company's Consolidated Leverage Ratio and trailing four quarters earnings before income taxes, depreciation and amortization ("EBITDA") (each as defined in the agreement governing the Line of Credit).
 Outstanding borrowings under the Line of Credit accrue interest at the Company's election, based upon the Company's consolidated leverage ratio and trailing four quarters EBITDA, at (i) the higher of (a) the Federal Funds Rate plus 50.0 basis points or (b) Bank of America's prime rate, and in either case, plus a margin of 00.0 to 75.0 basis points or (ii) the Eurodollar Rate (as defined in the agreement governing the Line of Credit) plus a margin of 75.0 to 200.0 basis points.
 The Company has agreed that repayment of amounts under the Line of Credit will be guaranteed by certain of the Company's domestic subsidiaries and will be secured by substantially all of the assets of the Company and guarantor subsidiaries.
-The collateral
+The collateral (other than 65% of the stock of the Company's foreign subsidiaries) could be released upon the satisfaction of certain financial conditions.